propalparolnapervom/CICD/CONCOURCE/EXAMPLES/Pipeline/Ex_4 Pipeline Resources (trigger on time).md

 run:
   path: echo
-  args: [This was pulled out from the Git]
+  args: [This was pulled out in time interval]
 ```